When networking or conducting informational interviews, use open-ended questions to create an engaging conversation.

 Before asking some of the following questions, we encourage you to do some preliminary research to dig further when speaking to someone at an organization you hope to work for.

-- What actions are they taking to support DEI initiatives?
+- What actions is the organization taking to support their employees?

 After you do your preliminary research, you’re ready to connect with someone at the organization and dig into some of the topics below.

-- How does leadership support and reflect diversity and inclusion for the company?
+- How does leadership support and reflect the company’s values?

 - How are those values communicated with and shared with employees?